dolanske/beskydy/README.md

 ### `x-class`

-Binds a class or classes to an element.
+Binds a class or class list to an element.

 ```html
 <div x-scope="{ visible: true, isActive: false }">